bot-app/trading/docs/exchanges.md

 ### Historic Kraken data

-The Kraken API does only provide 720 historic candles, which is sufficient for Freqtrade dry-run and live trade modes, but is a problem for backtesting.
+The Kraken API does only provide 720 historic candles, which is sufficient for Trading dry-run and live trade modes, but is a problem for backtesting.
 To download data for the Kraken exchange, using `--dl-trades` is mandatory, otherwise the bot will download the same 720 candles over and over, and you'll not have enough backtest data.

 Due to the heavy rate-limiting applied by Kraken, the following configuration section should be used to download data: